jamesg6197/infinitus_frontend/README.md

 https://github.com/jamesg6197/Infinitus_Backend/tree/main

-Alongside the primary features of using an LLM to chat with the Startup Playbook pdf, the application supports user authentication, and the bonus feature of allowing users to upload their files.
+Alongside the primary features of using an LLM to chat with the Startup Playbook pdf, the application supports user authentication and the bonus feature of allowing users to upload their files.

 ## Getting Started